CodeQL documentation

 The problem is, of course, that our sanitizer sanitizes too much.
 It should not stop flow altogether, it should simply record the fact that root itself is known to be non-null.
 Any property read from root, on the other hand, may well be null and needs to be checked separately.

-We can achieve this by introducing two different flow labels, json and maybe-null.
+We can achieve this by introducing two different flow states, json and maybe-null.
 The former means that the value we are dealing with comes from a JSON object, the latter that it may be null.
-The result of any call to JSON.parse has both labels.
-A property read from a value with label json also has both labels.
-Checking truthiness removes the maybe-null label.
-Accessing a property on a value that has the maybe-null label should be flagged.
+The result of any call to JSON.parse has both states.
+A property read from a value with state json also results in a value with both states.
+Checking truthiness removes the maybe-null state.
+Accessing a property on a value that has the maybe-null state should be flagged.

 }